icerpc/icerpc-docs/pages/icerpc-core/dispatch/incoming-request.md

 - request [fields](../invocation/outgoing-request#request-fields)
 - the [payload](#request-payload) of the request

-An incoming request also holds [features](#request-features).
+In C#, an incoming request also holds [features](#request-features).
 These features are used for local communications with the dispatch pipeline, and within this pipeline.

 ## Request payload